 In addition to learning from industry professionals, the opportunities to network with a wide range of aviation personnel are unparalleled.

-Currently all International students studying aircraft maintenance are based out of our new purpose built engineering campus at Christchurch Airport.
+Currently all International students studying aircraft maintenance are based out of our new purpose built engineering base at Christchurch Airport.
 This facility is fully equipped with a variety of dedicated training aircraft, workshops and classrooms.

 The base is located alongside